Security Requirements

 - Secure Functional Requirements

 - Security-related descriptions integrated into each functional requirement.
 Typically also specifies what shall not happen.
-Can be derived from misuse cases.
+Can be derived from abuse cases, threat models, and STRIDE analysis.

 - Functional Security Requirements

-- Security services that need to be achieved by the system: authentication, authorization, backup, server-clustering, etc. Derived from best practices, policies, and regulations.
+- Security services that must be achieved by the system: authentication, authorisation, encryption, logging, backup.
+Derived from control frameworks (NIST 800-53), compliance obligations, and organisational security policies.

 - Non-Functional Security Requirements